Ludlow self catering holiday cottages

-Home Page Ask Paul Pry News and Latest Information Tariff, Booking and Late Availability Information Things to do Contact and how to find us Guest comments
+Home page Paul Pry Tariff Things to do Contact us Guest comments

-In more recent times Ludlow has built up a national reputation for the quality of its local produce and its restaurants .
-There are numerous other places to eat where you can experience genuine top quality, non-industrialised food.
-Ludlow contains a large number of independent, specialist food shops: three butchers, four bakers, cheese shops, delis, whole food shops, organic food shops etc. All sell high quality produce much of which is sourced locally.
-In Castle Street, in the square, a farmers market is held once a month and a traditional open air market is held three or four times a week depending on the time of year.
+In more recent times Ludlow has built up a national reputation for the quality of its local produce and its restaurants.
+There are numerous places to eat where you can experience genuine top quality, non-industrialised food.
+Ludlow contains a large number of independent, specialist food shops: two butchers, two bakers, cheese shops, delis, whole food shops, organic food shops etc. All sell high quality produce much of which is sourced locally.
+In Castle Street, in the square, a farmers market is held once a month and a traditional open air market traditional open air market is held three or four times a week depending on the time of year.
 In the centre of the town are numerous pubs and bars, many selling local beers.
-Recently opened is a parlour pub, The Dog Hangs Well at 14 Corve Street, open on Thursday, Friday 5 to 9 pm and Saturday 12 to 3pm and 5 to 9 pm.

 But Ludlow is not just about history and eating, it makes the ideal base for a walking holiday as it is on the edge of the Shropshire Hills Area of Outstanding Natural Beauty.
-For gentle walking, Whitcliffe Common, the remnants of a much larger medieval common, use of which was acquired by the burgesses of Ludlow before 1241, is ideal.
-It is close to all our properties.
+For gentle walking, there is Whitcliffe Common, the remnants of a much larger medieval common, use of which was acquired by the burgesses of Ludlow before 1241.
+It 3 minutes away from Paul Pry.
 For the more adventurous there is the Shropshire Way, Mortmer Trail and the Clee Hills, the highest in Shropshire.
-At Church Stretton there is Cardingmill Valley and the Long Mynd excellent walking country with much of interest to the naturalist.
+At Church Stretton there is the Carding Mill Valley and the Long Mynd , excellent walking country with much of interest to the naturalist.

-If you like fishing the river Teme, that runs round the town, has high water quality and its mainly undeveloped banks make the river an ideal habitat for fish.
-A two-mile stretch of the Teme and its tributary, the Corve, are available for fishing at Ludlow and are controlled by the Ludlow Angling Club.
-Phone 01584 872575 for information about day fishing tickets.
+If you like fishing, the river Teme, that runs round the town, has high water quality and its mainly undeveloped banks make the river an ideal habitat for fish.

 Close to Ludlow are numerous places of interest.